 Posted 14 Apr 2006

-This is a skirmish level mini-campaign set in no-mans land on a fairly static front.
-It is applicable to any period (see the possible settings).
+It is a low level mini-campaign set in no-mans land on a fairly static front.
 Each player is a junior commander whose job is the patrol and control the area between the opposing forces.
 Over three game days and nights each player must plan and execute 6 missions from a predetermined list.
 The interest lies in the fact that each player is picking from a different list to that of his opponent.
 The key problem being addressed is "How does a commander react when faced with events not covered by his orders?"

 You will need: